Brightcoders-Bootcamps/today-i-learned-OwenRamire/README.md

   const styles = StyleSheet.create({
     height: Platform.OS === 'ios' ?
 200 : 100
   });
-  in this example if the OS is iOS the height will be 200 and if is Android will be 100
+  //in this example if the OS is iOS the height will be 200 and if is Android will be 100
   ```
   - select method: this give you an object where keys can be Android, iOS, native and default that returns the most fitting value for the platform
 - **Platform-specific extensions:** with this modules you can split your files as *yourFile**.ios.js*** or *yourFile**.android.js*** and